-Pilots of Navy aircraft make every attempt to avoid large flocks of birds to reduce the safety risk involved with a potential bird strike.
-Since 2011, the Navy has required that all Navy flying units report all bird strikes through the Web-Enabled Safety System Aviation Mishap and Hazard Reporting System.

-The standard operating procedures for aircraft safety could result in a secondary benefit to birds through a reduction in the potential for aircraft strike.
+Pilots of Navy aircraft make every attempt to avoid large flocks of birds and bats to reduce the safety risk involved with a potential strike.
+Since 2011, the Navy has required that all Navy flying units report all bird and bat strikes through the Web-Enabled Safety System Aviation Mishap and Hazard Reporting System.
+The standard operating procedures for aircraft safety benefit birds and bats through a reduction in the potential for aircraft strike.

-2.3.3.4 High-Powered Laser Safety
+2.3.3.4 High-Energy Laser Safety

 The Navy operates laser systems approved for fielding by the Laser Safety Review Board or service equivalent.
-Only properly trained and authorized personnel operate high-powered laser devices in OPAREAs in accordance with authorized standard operating procedures.
-Prior to commencing activities involving lasers, the operator ensures that the area is clear of unauthorized persons in the laser impact area by performing a search of the area.
-Ranges where lasers are used are required to have a Laser Range Safety Certification Report that is updated every 3 years.

-The standard operating procedures for laser safety could result in a secondary benefit to public health and safety through a reduction in the potential for interaction with lasers.
+Only properly trained and authorized personnel operate high-energy lasers within designated OPAREAs and ranges.
+OPAREAs and ranges where lasers are used are required to have a Laser Range Safety Certification Report that is updated every 3 years.
+Prior to commencing activities involving high-energy lasers, the operator performs a search of the intended impact location to ensure that the area is clear of unauthorized persons.
+These standard operating procedures benefit public health and safety through a reduction in the potential for interaction with high-energy lasers.